Carillon City: Redevelopments

 As part of the merger of the two arcades in 1998, extensive refurbishment works were undertaken to increase the aesthetic appeal of the new combined arcades.

 In December 2013, the western end of the Carillon City site was demolished to make way for a new Topshop Topman store, which opened in October 2014.
 The store had a floor space of 2,200 m2, the same size as the largest Topshop Topman store in Australia at the time which was located in Brisbane.
 The store closed in July 2017, less than three years after opening amidst financial difficulties for the company in Australia.
-A Cotton On outlet currently occupies the space as of 2019.
+A Cotton On outlet would later occupy the space.

 In 2019 Dexus proposed a new redevelopment that would include a Hoyts cinema, a 24-storey mixed-use tower, and a 17-storey office and education building above the existing structure.
-On November 1, 2021, the centre closed for redevelopment except for a few stores located on the exterior of the centre.

-On April 29, 2022 it was announced that Tattarang will transform Carillon City into a world-class retail and experiential precinct.
+On 29 April 2022, it was announced that Tattarang will transform Carillon City into a world-class retail and experiential precinct.
+The $400 million redevelopment plans will encompass two towers on either side of a central plaza surrounded by retail and hospitality businesses, with one 17-storey tower containing a hotel with the other 31-storey building consisting of student accommodation.

+On 20 May 2025, the Tattarang (via Fiveight) proposal received planning approval.

 Architectural features

 The centre gets its name from the Carillon Bells, a group of 35 bells launched in 1983 which play melodic sounds.
 Carillon City's carillon is one of only four carillons in Australia.

-On the south-western side of the complex is a three-storey glass atrium with a two-storey glass spiral staircase between the first and second storeys.
+On the south-western side of the complex was a three-storey glass atrium with a two-storey glass spiral staircase between the first and second storeys.
+On the eastern side of the property is a fourteen-story office block.

-Facilities

-The fifth floor of the complex includes the Perth Tourists Lounge, targeted primarily at overseas visitors particularly from Asian destinations to relax while visiting and shopping within the city areas.

 Transport

-As the centre connects with two major pedestrian malls there is no direct transport to the location.
+As the centre connected with two major pedestrian malls there was no direct transport to the location.
 However, the area is well serviced by bus links along St Georges Terrace, as well as services from the Perth Busport and the Elizabeth Quay Bus Station.
 Rail services are available from the nearby Perth railway station.